Wherever You Go, There You Are Book Summary

 – Jon Kabat-zinn

-The book is offered particularly for those who resist structured programs and for people who don’t like to be told what to do but are curious enough about mindfulness and its relevance to try to piece things together for themselves with a few hints and suggestions.
+The book is offered mainly for those who resist structured programs and for people who don’t like to be told what to do but are curious enough about mindfulness and its relevance to try to piece things together for themselves with a few hints and suggestions.

 About the Book

 Wherever you go, there you are, talks about the meaning we put to all our experiences, thoughts, and situations.
-Whatever happened, happened.
+Whatever happened happened.
 The question is, Now What?
 How would you handle it?

 Part Three explores a range of applications and perspectives on mindfulness.